-A serious split has occurred in recent years within both the regular membership and the clergy of the United Methodist Church -- both in the U.S. and the rest of the world -- over its treatment of the lesbian, gay, bisexual, and transgender (LGBT) community who are sexually active with members of the same genetic sex.
-A denominationl schism is a major possibility if this conflict is not resolved.
+A serious split has occurred in recent years within both the regular membership and the clergy of the United Methodist Church -- both in the U.S. and the rest of the world -- over its treatment of the lesbian, gay, bisexual, and transgender (LGBT) community who are sexually active with members of the same sex.
+A denominational schism is a major possibility if this conflict is not resolved.
 The Church's General Conference had asked their Council of Bishops to recommend a path forward to resolve the conflicts.

 Some of the main topics that have been under dispute are: